-This post is written by Tricia Firmaniuk, my eDesign virtual assistant:
+This post is written by Tricia Firmaniuk, my Director of eDesign:

 In this post I’m picking up where Maria left off in her last post about what’s coming up in the trends and get a conversation going about black.

 After several years now of “airy and beachy” many of us are looking for a bit of grounded sophistication.

 The pendulum is swinging back to dark.

 We’ve been seeing quite a lot of seductive deep and moody decor as a refreshing counterpoint to all those really bright white rooms (not that those are going anywhere anytime soon).
 And in particular a whole lot of black.
 It’s clear that nothing says classic sophistication more than a judicious hit of black.

 But we’ve all seen really boring black too right?
 And just plain bad black like ill fitting polyester office slacks and lumpy, dumpy shoes and bags.
 Black easily begins to feel cheap, generic and uninspired.